webpro-nl/knip/templates/playground/monorepo/README.md

 ## Issues

-Running `knip` on this codebase will report the following issues:
+Run `npm run knip` on this codebase in the terminal below and Knip will report the following issues:

 ```
 ❯ knip